haiquangtran/Programming-Notes/azure.md

 - The size of a single message can be as much as 64KB
 - Queue can contain millions of messages (up to total cap of storage account)

-## Azure Logic Apps (Serverless)
--  Simplifies how you build automated scalable workflows that integrate apps and data across cloud services and on-premises systems.
-- Create, design, and deploy logic apps that automate business processes
-### Summary
-- **Logic apps is a work flow triggered by an event**
-- Logic apps run only in the cloud, as it has dependency on Microsoft managed connectors.
-It cannnot be debug, test or run Logic apps locally
-- Logic apps better suited for asynchronous integration and fire-and-forget messaging that requires reliable processing.

 ## Azure Active Directory (AD)
 - Can use for storing user identities and doing authentication and authorization.
 - Azure AD is a modern identity provider that supports multiple authentication protocols to secure applications and services in the cloud.